 The close of the Spring Semester 2017 is fast upon us, with only a few weeks left before finals.
 At this time, we ask if you anticipate any need of resources via ILL Requests for final papers, presentations or exams (books, articles, DVDs, etc), please submit your requests ASAP.
 Keep in mind, it’s a busy time at all college libraries for ILL Requests, and some requests may take longer than usual to fill – but we always do our best to get you the items quickly.
 Should you have any questions regarding research materials you may need, contact the R & I desk at 232-6299.
 If you have any questions regarding ILL Requests, contact the ILL desk at 232-6125.
 We’re here to help!

-Professors Joan Zaretti’s “Creativity and the Arts” class has a busy semester as they’ve been learning how one can explore creativity as a general process of engagement.
-One of their projects “Altered Books” is on display in the Douglas and Judith Krupp Library.
+Professor Joan Zaretti’s “Creativity and the Arts” class has had a busy semester as they’ve been learning how one can explore creativity as a general process of engagement.
+One of their projects, “Altered Books,” is currently on display in Krupp Library.

-Students choose a book and had the freedom to alter it visually or even physically alter the book itself.
+Students chose a book and had the freedom to alter it visually, or even physically alter the book itself.
 The display highlights the many different interpretations that students had and shows how they transformed the existing piece into something new.